 - Add drained, crushed tomatoes (crush the tomatoes over the sink to get out as much liquid as possible) or pizza sauce of your choice.
 Sprinkle with cheese and vegetables.

 - Bake on the top rack until the crust and cheese are lightly golden, rotating halfway, about 10 minutes for cheese pizza and 12 minutes for pizza with additional toppings.
 Sprinkle with smoked sea salt and/or fresh basil and serve.

-- **To make a ball pepper pizza as shown here, you’ll need one medium bell pepper per pizza (I used ½ red and ½ orange).
+**Toppings shown here: You’ll need one medium bell pepper per pizza (I used ½ red and ½ orange).
 Slice the pepper into long, then strips.
 Sauté the pepper in a teaspoon or two of olive oil over medium heat for about 5 minutes, until the peppers are wilting and lightly charred.
 Transfer to a plate lined with a folded paper towel until you’re ready to top the pizza.
 Proceed as directed.

-- This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one) instead of a baking sheet.
+Pizza stone option: This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one) instead of a baking sheet.
 The pizza will bake much faster on a hot surface, so keep an eye on it and reduce the cooking time accordingly.

 Disclaimer: This post is sponsored by SaltWorks®, America’s Sea Salt Company®.
 Thank you for supporting the sponsors who allow me to serve up more recipes.
 Opinions are my own, always.